Kids' Warm Clothing for Winter

 or synthetic material such as polyester.
 Avoid denim,

-it isn't very friendly when it's cold and is quite unpleasant
+it isn't friendly when it's cold and is quite unpleasant

 The Outer or Shell Layer

 Outer / shell layer.
 This has to put up directly with what the weather throws at it.
 So it needs to be windproof and maybe waterproof too.

-It may combine the shell function with insulation or it may be simply be a "shell" without any extra insulation.
-Whichever it is, outer shell layers for kids especially should always have a hood to stop wind rain and snow getting down the collar and also as it can't be lost in the way that a hat can!
+It may combine the shell function with insulation or simply be a "shell" without any extra insulation.
+Whichever it is, outer shell layers for kids especially should always have a hood to stop wind rain and snow getting down the collar and because they can't get lost in the way that a hat can!

 Elasticated cuffs for little ones and fastening cuffs for older kids along with draw cords to prevent warm air being lost while keeping snow, rain and wind out are essential features.

 You may be tempted to get a cute child-version of an adult coat, a "looking at coat" as I think of them, often made of wool and with a tailored shape.
 While this might be perfect for Sunday Best or special occasions, they really aren't very effective at keeping the winter out, not being wind or waterproof, often with button fronts, loose sleeves and no draw-cords or elastic.